 4. Sandalwood Paste

-Has cooling and antiseptic properties.
-Apply for Pitta-dominant eczema.
+- Has cooling and antiseptic properties — perfect for Pitta-type eczema.

 5. Oatmeal Soak (Ayurvedic Style)

-Mix oats with rose water and use as a scrub to soothe irritated skin.
+- Mix oats with rose water and apply as a mild scrub.

-💡 Drink lukewarm water throughout the day to flush toxins.
+Hydration Tip: Drink lukewarm water throughout the day to flush out toxins and support skin detox.

 Lifestyle Changes for Long-Term Relief